leggomyfroggo/FBC/README.md

 The following is a guide on how you can build your very own Frog Boy.

+# Attribution
+Before getting to the build, it's important to provide attribution to the other project(s) that have in part gone into the Frog Boy Color.
+- **[Gekkio/gekkio-kicad-libs](https://github.com/Gekkio/gekkio-kicad-libs)**: The FBC incorporates several of Gekkio's excellent kicad symbols and footprints, including for the CPU, RAM(modified), link port, and cartridge connector(modified).
+Huge thanks to Gekkio for making these available for others to use!

 # Disclaimer/Warning/For the love of God, read this
 The Frog Boy is not an easy project, nor is it a professional product, and as such there are some things to keep in mind as you consider building one.